Program structure

 Practical challenge and peer consultation

-You begin the program by formulating your individual practical challenge.
-Throughout the three modules, you continue to work on this challenge so that you finish the Program with clear and actionable next steps.
-There are three peer consultation sessions with a group of four participants in total.
-Guided by an experienced coach, you take part in these sessions, which help you translate theory into practice and anchor your learning on both a personal and professional level.
+There are two peer consultation sessions, typically with a group of four participants.
+Guided by an experienced coach, you take part in these sessions which are designed to help you translate theory into practice and anchor your learning on both a personal and a professional level.

 Learn from experts